-In 2017, out of 88 counties, Hamilton County ranks 16^{th} (1.0%) in Ohio for the highest percentage of kids with EBLL.
-In the same year, 3.8% of children in the City of Cincinnati tested had EBLL.
-This means a large proportion of Hamilton county's lead poisoned kids reside within city limits.
-The Cincinnati Health Department Childhood Lead Poisoning Prevention Program (CHD CLPPP) receives an average of 224 cases of children annually from 2015 to 2022 with lead levels above the reference level (5 μ g/dL); however, only 41.9% of Cincinnati children are being tested annually.
+In 2023, Hamilton County ranked 55th of Ohio's 88 counties for the highest percentage of lead-poisoned children, with 1.98% affected, according to OHD Blood Lead Testing Public Data.
+This was an improvement from its previous ranking of 39th in 2022.
+In 2023, 3.0% of children within the City of Cincinnati jurisdiction that were tested for lead had an EBLL; This means a large proportion of Hamilton county's lead poisoned kids reside within city limits.^[1]

+The Cincinnati Health Department Childhood Lead Poisoning Prevention Program (CHD CLPPP) received an average of 218 cases of children annually from 2015 to 2023 with elevated blood lead levels above corresponding reference level each year (2015-2020 = 5 μg/dL & 2021-present = 3.5 μg/dL); however, only 37.56% of Cincinnati children are being tested annually.
 This means that some children with EBLLs are likely not identified, resulting in an under-reporting bias.
-CHD is working to improve testing rates through a blood lead testing quality improvement project within our primary care clinics. ^[1, 37]

-Currently, the CHD CLPPP provides case management to all children referred with a lead level of 5 μ g/dL and higher.
+CHD is working to improve testing rates through two independent blood lead testing quality improvement projects within our primary care clinics.
+Currently, the CHD CLPPP provides case management to all children referred with a lead level of 3.5 μg/dL and higher.
 Each family receives a home visit from a public health nurse providing assessment of the child, education to the family, and necessary referrals to other agencies.
-In 2022, 130 children received case management services from CHD CLPPP.
-Children with lead levels of 10 μ g/dL and above additionally receive an environmental risk assessment of their home, which includes testing of painted surfaces, dust, soil, and water.
-In 2022, 43 risk assessments were done.
-Multiple children per home and declining a risk assessment account for the discrepancy between cases above 10 μ g/dL and number of risk assessments preformed.
+In 2023, 121 children received case management services from CHD CLPPP.
+Children with lead levels of 10 μg/dL and above additionally receive an environmental risk assessment of their home, which includes testing of painted surfaces, dust, soil, and water.
+In 2023, 33 risk assessments were done.
 Board of Health orders are issued to the property owner to correct lead hazards.
 When owners do not comply, legal cases are filed in housing court to enforce the orders.^[1]